- Organization Modeling in Orchestrator

 - Duration - Enables you to configure the length of time before failure to start the recording, in seconds.
 The maximum value is 120.
 By default, this field is set to 40.

-This functionality has its own permissions set, namely Execution Media.
-As such, you need View permissions on Execution Media in order to be able to perform the following actions:
+You need View permissions on Execution Media in order to be able to download execution media on the Jobs page.